The Celeb-Loved Solawave Facial Wand Is More Than 40% Off Right Now

-The Skincare Wand that Pedro Pascal and Nicole Kidman Use Is More Than 40% Off Right Now
+The Skincare Wand that Pedro Pascal and Nicole Kidman Use Is Over 40% Off Right Now

 What do stars Pedro Pascal, Meghann Fahy, Megan Fox, Reese Witherspoon, Nicole Kidman, Sydney Sweeney and Mandy Moore all have in common?
-Meet their secret pocket-size skincare device — the Solawave Red Light Therapy Wand that is majorly on sale at Amazon now.
+Meet their secret pocket-size skincare device — the Solawave Red Light Therapy Wand that is majorly on sale at Amazon right now at its lowest price yet.

 The Solawave Wand uses red light therapy, therapeutic warming and microcurrents and pairs it with an ultra hydrating serum to give its users an at-home facial.
 The wand boasts a 4-tools-in-1 tagline, combining a jade roller, gua shua lifting tool, LED mask and microcurrent device to save you both time and money.
 And, with Amazon's sale, you can get more than 40% off the brand's bestselling skincare tool — the Solawave Wand celebrities can't stop using.